Ben-Kincaid/indeps/README.md

 #### `--open`/`-o`

-If the indeps process should automatically open the client in a browser if one is available on the host machine.
+Automatically open the client in a browser if one is available on the host machine on server start.
 Defaults to `true`.

 You may also use `--no-open` as an alias for `--open false`